Kim Petras Wants To Be The Next Big Pop Star

 The songwriter has been making gay anthems for years.
 Now she's ready for her big label moment — on her terms.

 Kim Petras was just coming off the high of the Met Gala when we met in her publicist’s West Village apartment in the fall.
 The night’s theme was Americana, and the German-born pop star put her signature twist on the red carpet.
-She wore a tail braid on her head and an actual plastic horse head on her chest, in a horse girl homage that was like Heidi meets The Godfather.
+From the tail braid on her head to the large plastic equine head stuck on her dress, the outfit was horse girl homage in the style of Heidi meets The Godfather.

 The morning we met, she went for a simpler look: high ponytail, glistening blue cat eyes, black sweatpants, and a crop top.
 She was getting ready for her day, with the help of two makeup artists and a sweet twentysomething assistant.
 But Petras was warm and earnest as she opened up about her career trajectory so far.

 It’s been an eventful year, even in a pandemic.
 “I’ve done a lot of growing during lockdown, and life has changed, and I’m kind of like, ‘You know what?
 It’s most fun for me to make really out-there pop songs, really going for being outrageous,” she said.
 “And I feel very very liberated by that and very excited to share that.”